streamich/react-use/docs/useOutsideClick.md

 # `useOutsideClick`

-React UI hook that triggers a callback when user clicks outside the a target element.
+React UI hook that triggers a callback when user clicks outside the target element.

 ## Usage